Answers to frequently asked questions about our linguistic services

 Many translation companies have salaried translators for the most common language pairs, such as English/Spanish/French ↔ Italian, but very seldom for language pairs such as Japanese ↔ Italian because the volume of work is not as significant for rarer pairs.
 Translation companies that do not employ their own in-house translators operate by reselling the translations of freelance translators, possibly offering added-value services such as DTP, editing, or proofreading (although freelance translators can also offer these services).
-In the case of interpretation, it's a simple resale—interpreting agencies connect clients to interpreters and charge a commission for doing so.
+In the case of interpretation, it's a simple resale—interpretation agencies connect clients to interpreters and charge a commission for doing so.

 Many linguistic scholars also reiterate the continued necessity of human translation.

-Fixing a machine translation, in particular between Italian and Japanese, usually requires considerable effort and sometimes takes longer than simply translating directly from the source ourselves.
+As said above, fixing a machine translation, in particular between Italian and Japanese, usually requires considerable effort and sometimes takes longer than simply translating directly from the source ourselves.
 We would rather provide you with a quote for a human translation.

-Technical translation certainly plays an important role in our work.
+Technical or scientific/specialized translation plays an important role in our work.
 Thanks to many years spent in large international corporations, we have developed considerable technical experience which forms a large part of our current translation capabilities.
 And since each of the translators in our pair has a different background, the resulting expertise is applicable to all of the language pairs we deal with.

-While all languages are difficult prior to mastery, yes, the Japanese is quite tricky when used for professional purposes.
+While all languages are difficult prior to mastery, yes, the Japanese language is quite tricky when used for professional purposes.

 Although Japanese grammar is generally simpler than Italian grammar (and much simpler than English), this simplicity combined with a fundamental tendency toward ambiguity means that Japanese sentences must be heavily reworked when translating them into in Italian, which is a very precise language.
 Certain aspects of the Japanese language—frequent omission of the subject, the absence of male-female declination, a general lack of distinction between singular and plural, various levels of politeness, and other quirks—can severely complicate matters for an Italian translator.
 Some expressions are simply untranslatable in any sort of satisfactory way.
 Another challenge is the effort required to memorize ideograms and their multiple pronunciations, especially when it comes to the rarer characters that often crop up in historical and specialized documents.